AmithBhojaraj/M1_Calenderapplication/README.md

 3_Implementation: 	All code and documentation

-4_Test_plan: 	Documents with test plans and procedures
+4_Test_plan and output: 	Documents with test plans and procedures

+5_Report:  This contains the report for the project

+6_Imagesandvideos:  This contains ceratin images and videos